 Pakistan's economy has grown at a compounded annual growth rate (CAGR) of about 5% since the 1960s.
 While Pakistan's average 5% annual economic growth rate is faster than the global average, it falls significantly short of its peer group in Asia.
 The key reason is that, unlike Pakistan's, the East Asian nation's growth has been fueled by rapid rise in exports.
 History shows that Pakistan has run into balance of payments (BOP) crises whenever its growth has accelerated above 5%.
 These crises have forced Pakistan to seek IMF bailouts 13 times in its 73 year history.
 Pakistan's current account deficits would be a lot worse without 23X growth in remittances from overseas Pakistanis since year 2000.
 What Pakistan has experienced is BOP-constrained growth as explained in 1979 by Thirlwall Law, a law of economics named after British economist Anthony Philip Thirlwall.
 Another reason why Pakistan has lagged its Asian peers in terms of economic growth is its lower savings and investment rates.
 Every time Pakistan has faced a balance of payments crisis, the result has been massive currency devaluation, high inflation and slower growth for a period pf multiple years.
 This is is exactly what Pakistan's current government led by Prime Minister Imran Khan is dealing with right now.
 This pain is the result of years of flat exports, soaring imports and excessive debt taken on during former Prime Minister Nawaz Sharif's PMLN government from 2013 to 2018.
-The best way for Pakistan to accelerate its growth beyond 5% is to boost its exports by investing in export-oriented industries, and by incentivizing higher savings and investments.
+The best way for Pakistan to accelerate its growth beyond 5% in a sustainable manner is to boost its exports by investing in export-oriented industries, and by incentivizing higher savings and investments.

 History of Pakistan's IMF Bailouts